greshbasic/sim-model/README.md

 Extension Overview:

 New Feature
-- The team elected to incoporate 'porch pirates' as the new feature.
+- Elected to incoporate 'porch pirates' as the new feature.

 What does it do?
 -  As mentioned in the overviews, this feature simulations porch pirates, entities with the intent of